donkirkby/donimoes/docs/rules.md

 After a few moves in the example game, the white player has left some checkers unprotected.
 You can see the neutral runner where the black runner started, and the corner where the black player dropped a checker.
-Then that checker jumped over the white checker on the five and then over the white checker on the six.
+Then that checker jumped over the white checker on the four and then over the white checker on the three.
 Both the white checkers can now be removed by the black player.

 ![Diagram](images/rules/diagram170.png)